fetchrobotics/docs/source/calibration.rst

 hand-eye coordination of the robot is well calibrated.
 Calibration involves:

  * Moving the arm to a series of poses
- * At each pose, calibration records the joint_angles reported by the drivers.
+ * At each pose, recording the joint_angles reported by the drivers.
 Calibration then blinks the gripper LEDs several times to find their pose in the camera frame and records it.
- * Performing a non-linear optimization which adjusts joint offsets and the head camera pose to minimize the error between expected pose of the the LEDs based on projection of the kinematics of the arm and the pose seen by the camera.
+ * Performing a non-linear optimization which adjusts joint offsets and the head camera pose to minimize the error between the expected pose of the the LEDs based on projection of the kinematics of the arm and the actual pose seen by the camera.
- * Updating the URDF and robot launch files with new offsets.
+ * Updating the URDF and robot launch files with newly determined offsets.

 The :ref:`upstart_services` that start the robot will use the launch file in `/etc/ros/indigo/robot.launch'.
-Thus the last step in calibration is to update that launch file and restart the drivers.
+Therefore, the last step in calibration is to update that launch file and restart the drivers.
 Currently, the following aspects are updated:

  * The URDF file is copied to /etc/ros/indigo, and the name of the file is put into robot.launch.
+The calibration offsets are updated in the URDF file.
- * The camera calibration yaml files are copied to /etc/ros/indigo, and the name of the files are put into robot.launch.
+ * The camera calibration YAML files are copied to /etc/ros/indigo, and the name of the files are put into robot.launch.
  * The head_camera driver has two parameters, z_offset_mm and z_scale which
    are calibrated.
 Their updated values are stored in robot.launch.